agcomphr25/EPOCH-v83/replit.md

 Preferred communication style: Simple, everyday language.
 Production constraints: Do not modify mold capacities or employee settings to unrealistic values.
 Use actual production capacity constraints for accurate scheduling.
 Order finalization rules: Orders with "None" or empty stock models cannot be finalized and sent to the Production Queue.
 The system will block finalization with a clear error message.
+Order identification: FB Order Numbers (like AK046) are stored in the fb_order_number field, not as the primary order_id.
+The actual order_id remains the AG series format (e.g., AG589 has FB Order #AK046).

 ## System Architecture
 The application adopts a monorepo structure utilizing a full-stack TypeScript approach.